hikawi/advent-of-code/README.md

 ## Description

 [Advent of Code](https://adventofcode.com) is an annual event where users are given a series of programming challenges to solve, all courtesy of [Eric Wastl](http://was.tl/).
 I just want to use multiple languages and have fun solving it.
 My goal for all years is `30`/50 stars.

 By the way, the difficulty is how I feel.
 It's not a real metric.
 I'm just a beginner programmer.
+How I consider it:

+- Easy: simple and straightforward, usually brute-force with no optimization.
+- Medium: difficulties in parsing, solving, etc. Usually requires some optimization.
+- Hard: requires more knowledge, more optimization, and realizing the core of the problem.
+Usually a brute-force solution won't work.
+- Very Hard: requires some obscure algorithmic knowledge.
+I probably won't be able to do this.

 ## 2023 - Stars Collection